Francophile: Cambodia

 Cambodia was the French protectorate back in 1863, which signed a treaty between King Norodom of Cambodia and Marc Louis de Gonzague approved by Napoleon III, Emperor of the French will later become part of French Indochina in 1887.
 French is also a significant discipline in schools as the royal family and the Khmer people continued to learn French as a primary language.
 The French began widely introduced Cambodian education, initially being limited to the elite class before spreading to the masses nationwide as the economy grew significantly by the 1920s.

 Iran

 As with much of the Western world and the Middle East at the time, Francophilia was quite common in Iran in the 19th century, and even so more in the 20th century.
 In Iran, many key politicians and diplomats of the 20th century were French-educated or avid Francophiles.
 Among them Teymur Bakhtiar, the founder of the Iranian intelligence agency, SAVAK; Amir-Abbas Hoveida, Prime Minister of Iran from 1965 to 1977; Hassan Pakravan, a diplomat and intelligence figure; Nader Jahanbani, General under the last Shah; and Abdullah Entezam-Saltaneh, another famous diplomat to the West.

+India

+Maharaja Jagatjit Singh of Kapurthala (1872–1949) was India's most famous Francophile who was Captivated by French language, art, and culture, he styled his kingdom as the "Paris of Punjab".
+He spent decades traveling to France, employed French architects for his royal estate, and patronized top Parisian jewelers.